Token-Modification Adversarial Attacks for Natural Language Processing: A Survey: Search methods

+\begin{itemize} \item \textit{Gradient-based ranking:} The gradient magnitude $\lVert \partial l/\partial \ve_{t_i} \rVert_2$ serves as a heuristic for token importance.
+While this method doesn't capture the direction of the gradient, it remains a widely-used heuristic \citep{Textbugger,Xu2020TextTricker,Samanta2017TowardsCrafting}. \item \textit{Perturbation-based ranking:} Tokens are systematically perturbed to measure their impact on the loss.
+Methods include token removal \citep{Jin2020TextFooler,Garg2020BAE,Textbugger} and replacement with neutral tokens like the out-of-vocab, unknown or mask token, or zero vectors \citep{Ren2019PWWS,Ebrahimi2018HotFlip,Li2020BertAttack}. \citet{PARSE} extend this to phrase-level importance. \item \textit{Temporal metrics:} \citet{Gao2018DeepWordBug} propose metrics based on the document's prefix and suffix relative to each token, termed the \textit{temporal head score} and \textit{temporal tail score}, and that quantify the token's influence on the model's output. \item \textit{Attention-based ranking:} Attention scores from the victim model's layers are used to rank token importance \citep{Hsieh2019Robustness, maheshwary2021, zeng2021empirical}.
+This is applicable only to models with attention mechanisms. \end{itemize}

-How do these methods compare? \cite{Yoo2020searching} reported similar performance testing these methods\footnote{They did not test the attention method.}, though the gradient approach was more computationally efficient\footnote{Systematic perturbation methods need many forward passes through the model, but gradient methods only need single forwards and backward pass.}.
+\citet{Yoo2020searching} found similar effectiveness across these methods,\footnote{They did not test the attention method.} with gradient-based approaches being more computationally efficient.\footnote{Systematic perturbation methods need many forward passes through the model, but gradient methods only need a single forwards and backward pass.} Subsequent works have proposed additional efficiency improvements, such as using Locality Sensitive Hashing \citep{LSH, maheshwary2021} or predictive networks \citep{guo2022ltg} to reduce the computational burden.

-\subsection{Beam Search and Greedy Search}
+\subsubsection{Beam search and greedy search}

-Beam search is a search algorithm that keeps track of multiple promising paths at once.
-The \textit{beam width} parameter controls the number of paths.
-Larger beam widths find better solutions, but take more time to evaluate.
-Setting a beam width of one gives \textit{greedy search}, where the best transformation is selected at each step.
+Beam search is a widely-used optimisation technique, often employed in language model decoding, that maintains multiple promising sequences (or ``beams'') simultaneously.
+The number of sequences is determined by the beam width parameter.
+A larger beam width generally leads to better solutions but increases computational cost.
+When the beam width is set to one, the method simplifies to greedy search, which selects the best transformation at each step without considering future implications.

-Beam search has been used as the search method in \cite{Ebrahimi2018HotFlip,Ebrahimi2018CharNMT}, and greedy search in \cite{Michel2019Evaluation,Wallace2020Imitation}.
-Beam search has been reported to have a high success rate while also being relatively query-efficient for shorter documents \cite{Yoo2020searching}.
+In the context of adversarial attacks, beam search has been employed in works like \citet{Ebrahimi2018HotFlip,Ebrahimi2018CharNMT} and has been reported to achieve high success rates, particularly for shorter documents, while being relatively query-efficient \citep{Yoo2020searching}.
+Variants of beam search, such as those with added randomness, have also been explored \citep{Zhu2022}.
+On the other hand, greedy search, used in \citet{Michel2019Evaluation,Wallace2020Imitation}, is computationally less demanding but can get stuck in local minima and may not find the global optimum. \citet{liu2022efficient} introduce a method called local search, which offers a middle ground, and provide theoretical performance bounds for it.